 - More surgeries for corrections

 Every person who experiences medical malpractice errors has a different situation in damages lost that they can seek to recover.
 Working with an experienced Port St. Lucie Medical Malpractice attorney to see how you can recover can give you an indication of what to expect as you seek compensation.
 You can seek to recover from multiple damages in your medical malpractice claim.
 Ask your attorney for what a fair outcome would look like in your unique case.

 The short answer is yes, you can sue for medical malpractice.
 In fact, everyone has the right to take legal action against doctors and medical facilities since they have legal obligations for how they are supposed to act and treat patients as well as offer a safe environment for all patients.

 One important thing to remember is Florida’s statute of limitations that grants individuals that suffer from medical malpractice a two-year timeline to file a claim.
-The clock starts ticking from the day the medical error was made, but if the error is not immediately discovered, the timeline could expand to four years.
+The clock starts ticking from the day the medical error was made, but if the error is not immediately discovered, the timeline could expand to two years.

 It’s best to start seeking the help of an attorney as soon as you suspect medical malpractice, so you have adequate time to build a case and find the right attorney to help.Why Are Medical Malpractice Claims So Complex?

 Medical malpractice claims are one of the most difficult claims to file and win because of the medical rules and laws surrounding these facilities.
 There is also a lot that goes into these types of claims to establish proof of the error and that there was a relationship that existed between the doctor and the patient.